slaveOftime/Fun.Blazor/Docs/50 Adaptive/About.md

 # About

-Adaptive is a based on [FSharp.Data.Adaptive](https://github.com/fsprojects/FSharp.Data.Adaptive).
-In Fun.Blazor, we only used very small piece of its power **ChangableValue**, and the result is already very great.
-For its core concept, you can check on their documents.
+Adaptive is based on [FSharp.Data.Adaptive](https://github.com/fsprojects/FSharp.Data.Adaptive).
+In Fun.Blazor, we only use a very small piece of its power **ChangableValue**, and the result is already great.
+For its core concept, you can check their documentation.

-In Fun.Blazor, we use it to isolate dynamic UI part.
-Because most of the time, your data changes will only affect specific part of the whole UI.
-So you can define things like:
+In Fun.Blazor, we use it to isolate dynamic UI parts.
+Because most of the time, your data changes will only affect a specific part of the whole UI.
+So you can define things like the following:

 ```fsharp
 let yourUI =